-Note 12.
+Note 14.
 Segment Information

-We analyze the results of our business through our two reportable segments: XpresSpa and XpresTest.
+The Company analyzes the results of the Company's business through the Company's three reportable segments: XpresSpaTM, XpresTestTM, and TreatTM.
 The XpresSpa segment provides travelers premium spa services, including massage, nail and skin care, as well as spa and travel products.
 The XpresTest segment provides diagnostic COVID-19 tests at XpresCheckTM Wellness Centers in airports, to airport employees and to the traveling public.
-The chief operating decision maker evaluates the operating results and performance of our segments through operating income.
+The TreatTM segment provides access to integrated care which can seamlessly fit into a post-pandemic world and designed to deliver on-demand access to integrated healthcare through technology and personalized services, positioned for a traveler to access health care, records and real-time information all in one place, as well as book appointments in the Company's on-site wellness centers as they open.
+The chief operating decision maker evaluates the operating results and performance of the Company's segments through operating income.
 Expenses that can be specifically identified with a segment have been included as deductions in determining operating income.
 Any remaining expenses and other charges are included in Corporate and Other.